laurenforrest/starter-hugo-academic2/content/applicants/7. faq/index.md

  - recognizing the strengths and limitations of your study/data
  - etc. etc. etc. (the list goes on)

 In the vein of showing vs. telling (see document #6 in this series), if you've had publications by the time of applying, please don't *just* tell me you've published X number of papers. {{< hl >}}I want you to also explain your experience with some of the above elements that go into writing a paper.{{< /hl >}} Did you come up with the study idea?
 If so, how?
 What motivated it?
 Were you involved in data cleaning/management and/or running analyses?
 What specifically did you do?
-Did you stumble during the process?
-How and where did you stumble?
-How did you recover from the stumble?
+How and where did you stumble during the process?
+How did you recover from the stumbles?

 If you haven't had publications by the time of applying, please tell me about your experience with any/some of the above elements that go into writing a paper--even if they haven't culminated in you participating in or completing the paper-writing process yet.